rouxpz/fclc-data-vis/README.md

 - APIs and live data sources
 - [HashMaps](https://processing.org/reference/HashMap.html) and associative arrays: for when things aren't so cleanly organized

+HOMEWORK: Read [Art and the API](http://blog.blprnt.com/blog/blprnt/art-and-the-api) by Jer Thorp.
+Post a response to your blog.
-HOMEWORK: Pick a JSON dataset from the ones provided on the class Github or Dropbox, and create a simple visualization from the data.
+HOMEWORK: Pick a JSON dataset from the ones provided on the class GitHub or Dropbox, and create a simple visualization from the data.
 Alternately, you may use a JSON source or API of your choosing.
 HOMEWORK: Come up with an idea for a midterm project.
 This is a collaborative effort (I will assign teams during class).
 Write a description of your idea and post it to your blog.
 BE THOROUGH; clearly explain what the data source is, what the intended visual will be and the process you will use to make it happen.

-### October 15: Week 6 - Location, Tracking & Text
+### October 15: Week 6 - Location & Tracking
+- Midterm project proposals (if time)
 - Using external libraries in Processing
 - Maps & Data
   - What does location add to a dataset?